restatedev/examples/typescript/templates/lambda/README.md

         "iam:PassRole"
       ],
       "Resource":[
-        "arn:aws:iam::<ACCOUNT_ID>:role/<FUNCTION_EXECUTION_ROLE>"
+        "<AWS_INVOKE_ROLE_TO_ASSUME>"
       ]
     }
   ]
 }
 ```

+Once the role is configured, set it up in the Github actions secrets as `AWS_DEPLOY_ROLE_TO_ASSUME`.

 For more info, check https://github.com/aws-actions/aws-lambda-deploy?tab=readme-ov-file#credentials-and-region

-To perform the Restate registration, you'll need another role, for which you need to configure the arn as secret `AWS_RESTATE_ROLE_TO_ASSUME`.
-To set up this role, open the Restate Dashboard at Developers > Security > AWS Lambda.

 Finally, add the following to **Github Actions repository secrets**: